gii-is-psg2/spring-framework-petclinic/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-petclinic/spring-framework-petclinic.svg?branch=master)](https://travis-ci.org/spring-petclinic/spring-framework-petclinic/)

+## Deprecated base project for PSG2
+This repo has been used until 2018/2019 course as the base project for student's work.
+From now on, the repo is archived and will no longer be used for the PSG2 course.

 Approved by the Spring team, this repo is a fork of the [spring-projects/spring-petclinic](https://github.com/spring-projects/spring-petclinic).
 It allows the Spring community to maintain a Petclinic version with a plain old **Spring Framework configuration** and with a **3-layer architecture** (i.e. presentation --> service --> repository).